deslobodzian/Motor-Controller-Test/README.md

 # Motor-Controller-Test
-Using dev boards to test motor controller.
+Using dev boards to create motor controller.